Siddhartha (1972 film): Music

-All the Indian music was composed and sung by Hemant Kumar, with lyrics to the songs by Gouriprasanna: Mother's song was by Shanti Hiranand.
+All the Indian music was composed and sung by Hemant Kumar, with lyrics to the songs by Gauriprasanna Mazumdar.
+“Mother's Song” was written and composed by Shanti Hiranand, who also played Siddhartha's mother in the film.

-Kumar's Bengali songs, adapted for Siddhartha, "Pather Klanti Bhule" is from the 1956 movie Maru Tirtha Hinglaj and "O Nodire Ekti Kotha Shudhai" is from the 1959 movie Neel Akasher Neechey.
+Kumar's two previously recorded Bengali songs, were adapted for Siddhartha: "Pather Klanti Bhule" from the 1956 movie Maru Tirtha Hinglaj and "O Nodire Ekti Kotha Shudhai" from the 1959 movie Neel Akasher Neechey.
+The latter is repeated over the film's closing credits.

 No soundtrack album for the film was issued.